Bill

 AI Summary

-This bill indefinitely extends the requirement for the Attorney General, or their designee, to review locked detention facilities in California that house noncitizens for civil immigration proceedings, including those holding minors on behalf of federal agencies like the Office of Refugee Resettlement or U.S. Immigration and Customs Enforcement (ICE).
+This bill indefinitely extends the requirement for the Attorney General, or their designee, to review locked detention facilities in California that house noncitizens for civil immigration proceedings, including those holding minors on behalf of federal agencies like the Office of Refugee Resettlement or U.S. Immigration and Customs Enforcement.
 Previously, these review requirements were set to expire on July 1, 2027, but this bill removes all such date limitations, making the reviews a permanent part of state law.
-Additionally, the bill removes the specific requirement for these reviews to include an examination of the circumstances surrounding individuals' apprehension and transfer to these facilities, while retaining the review of conditions of confinement and the standard of care and due process provided.
-The Department of Justice will continue to provide updates and information to the Legislature and Governor during the budget process regarding these reviews.
+The bill also shifts the authority for determining the order and number of facilities to be reviewed from the Department of Justice to the Attorney General's office, while still requiring the Department of Justice to provide updates on the review progress during the budget process.
+Importantly, the bill removes the requirement for these reviews to include an examination of the individual circumstances of apprehension and transfer for those detained.

 Committee Categories